Learn more about zero trust:

-Continuing our dive into SASE, this article looks at why 63% of organisations are making the move from VPN to Zero Trust Network Access (ZTNA) to reduce cyber risk across the attack surface as a part of a broader zero trust strategy.
+Continuing our deep dive into Secure Access Service Edge (SASE), this article looks at why 63% of organisations are making the move from Virtual Private Network (VPN) to Zero Trust Network Access (ZTNA) to reduce cyber risk across the attack surface as a part of a broader zero trust strategy.

-SASE architecture restricts access of resources, including mobile users, sites, cloud applications and datacenters.
+SASE architecture restricts access of resources, including mobile users, sites, cloud applications, and data centres.
 One of the key elements is ZTNA, which on its own protects one part of the network “plumbing” that is used within a business.
-But when used in a SASE architecture, it provides extended security services for a user’s contextual identity (location, device security posture, etc.) to dictate policy controls for data movement.
+But when used in a SASE architecture, it provides extended security services for a user’s contextual identity (including location and device security posture) to dictate policy controls for data movement.

 For example, as modern businesses migrate to SaaS applications and cloud services, they need to control data movement for their remote workers who are accessing cloud applications hosted in private and public networks.
 This requires granular policy controls enabled by adopting ZTNA and SASE capabilities to get the right data to the right people.

 While VPNs served their purpose in a strictly on-premises world, the accelerated migration to the cloud has revealed its limitations and new technologies are being ushered in.
 Amongst those, ZTNA is largely considered the evolution of VPN remote access due to several factors:

 VPNs extend the network fabric across multiple differently located sites, which now includes notoriously insecure home offices.
 This expands the organisation’s attack surface by connecting secure and unsecured networks together, including home networks.